Tien Ung, M.S.W., Ph.D.

 Scholarly and Practice Interests

-Ung, T., Furman, R. and Wall, M. (under review).
+Ung, T., Furman, R. and Wall, M. (Revised and resubmitted).
 Writing as a method of praxis: Implications for social work practice.

-Furman, R., Sanchez, M., Ackerman, A., & Ung, T. (in press).
+Furman, R., Sanchez, M., Ackerman, A., & Ung, T. (2013).
 The immigration detention center as a transnational problem: Implications for international social work.
 Journal of international social work.

-Ung, T. (forthcoming, 2013).
+Ung, T. (2013).
 Systemic parallels: The impact of criminalization of immigration on work with Asian victims of intimate partner violence.
 In Ackerman.
-A, & Furman, R. (in progress, 2013).
+A, & Furman, R. (2013).
 (Eds.)
 The Criminalization of Immigration: Contexts and Consequences.
 Durham, NC: Carolina Academic Press.

 Ung, T. (Under review).
 Marry me: The use of marital narratives as a method of assessment with battered Asian women.

-Ung, T. (in press).
+Ung, T. (2012).
 Beyond translation: Becoming a bicultural professional.
-Reflections: Narratives of professional helping.
+Reflections: Narratives of professional helping, 18(4).

 Ung, T., Harris O'Connor, S., & Pillidge, R. (2012).
 The development of racial identity in transracially adopted persons: An ecological approach.
 Adoption and Fostering, 36, pp. 73-84.